 Be sure to take a look at the privacy report and at the necessary permissions before installing a new application.

 Once the app is downloaded, you'll be prompted to install it.
 Just click it, and moments later you'll be ready to go!
 The downloaded app now shows up in your app drawer.

 If you want to uninstall an app, just do so on your device.
 Inside the Settings > Apps or by entering the 'App info' menu.

 Not finding what you're looking for?

 Sometimes search does not find the application you are looking for.
-Have no fear, there's an alternative way to install apps through aurora.
+Have no fear, there's an alternative way to install apps through the Aurora Store.

 1) Open a chrome based browser.
 (Vanadium, Bromite, Chromium)